 How to Make the Most of Summer Fridays at the Seaport

-Turn Happy Hour into a Happy Afternoon by gathering your co-workers and taking advantage of drink deals for early birds at the multitude of bars and restaurants around the Seaport District, from The Hideaway gastro pub to upscale Italian eatery Acqua at Peck Slip; double-decker riverside hangout, The Watermark , speakeasy-style bar, The Black Hound, and the newly opened Heineken Riverdeck at Pier 17.
+Turn Happy Hour into a Happy Afternoon by gathering your co-workers and taking advantage of drink deals for early birds at the multitude of bars and restaurants around the Seaport District, from the Garden Bar to upscale Italian eatery Acqua at Peck Slip; double-decker riverside hangout, The Watermark , speakeasy-style bar, The Black Hound, and the summertime destination Heineken Riverdeck at Pier 17.

 As one of New York’s oldest neighborhoods, the Seaport is a historical hotbed.
 Spend an afternoon discovering how the Big Apple came to be at the South Street Seaport Museum, which has occupied Schemerhorn Row for more than half a century.
 Consisting more than 26,000 objects, the museum’s collections include paintings; drawings, prints and photographs; manuscripts and ephemera; ship models; scrimshaw; navigational instruments and shipwright tools; and many historical objects related to trade from the Seaport itself, including those from the Fulton Fish Market, the coffee and tea industry, and letterpress printing and advertisement industry, which supported the growth of New York as a financial powerhouse.
 Perhaps most fascinating is the Alan Govenar and Kaleta Doolin Tattoo Collection featuring the life and work of Gus Wagner, the "World's Champion Hand Tattoo Artist and Tattooed Man," who was one of the most exuberant figures in the history of American popular culture.